Diversity-Preserving K-Armed Bandits, Revisited: Abstract

 \section{Abstract}

-We consider the bandit-based framework for diversity-preserving recommendations introduced by~\citet{Celisetal2019}, who approached it mainly by a reduction to the setting of linear bandits.
+We consider the bandit-based framework for diversity-preserving recommendations introduced by~\citet{Celisetal2019}, who approached it in the case of a polytope mainly by a reduction to the setting of linear bandits.
 We design a UCB algorithm using the specific structure of the setting and show that it enjoys a bounded distribution-dependent regret in the natural cases when the optimal mixed actions put some probability mass on all actions (i.e., when diversity is desirable).
-Simulations illustrate this fact.
-We also provide regret lower bounds and briefly discuss distribution-free regret bounds.
+The regret lower bounds provided show that otherwise, at least when the model is mean-unbounded, a $\ln T$ regret is suffered.
+We also discuss an example beyond the special case of polytopes.